 We’ve always had the referral scheme, it has always existed, and we pay £4000 and $4000.
 It used to be less in pounds then the exchange rate changed and we had to make it fair.
 So we pay 4000 across the board.
 It’s interesting though because that bounty has been there the whole time, but you can literally plot the success of our referral scheme based around if you look at our employee engagement survey.
 So the more that we have worked on our employee engagement initiatives as an HR team, the more we’ve seen a spike and now around 15% of our hires are from referrals.
 Which is a pretty big number, certainly bigger than it’s been for us ever, and it might actually be beyond that because these figures are from a few months ago and we’ve done a few more surveys since then.
 So I would say that for us and anybody wanting to create a successful referral scheme, you really need to look from the inside out.

 Does the bounty need to be there?
 I don’t know.
 It’s been there since long before I got to Shazam, so to take it away would be quite controversial.
-But I would be interested to see in startups and other businesses that get the engagement piece right, whether actually its needed at all?
-And whether people can refer for the good of the business.
+But I would be interested to see in startups and other businesses that get the engagement piece right, whether actually it’s needed at all?
+And whether people can refer to the good of the business.

 So what we’ve managed to evolve over time is helping our leaders to become real people and looking at the way we communicate with our teams and how much information we’re giving to our teams.
-How much we’re actually sharing and from that really creating more of an open communication, and I would say that we’re still not perfect but we have our beautiful event ‘All Hands‘, which happens once a month where we sit down as an organization in call led by the CEO to talk about what our successes are, whats going well, and what we are worried about.
+How much we’re actually sharing and from that really creating more of open communication, and I would say that we’re still not perfect but we have our beautiful event ‘All Hands‘, which happens once a month where we sit down as an organization in-call led by the CEO to talk about what our successes are, what’s going well, and what we are worried about.

 It’s really evolved over time and we can see all the different offices.
 Providing he’s somewhere where there’s a lot of musicians, and Shazam is full of musicians.
 We actually opened our ‘All Hands’ with him playing guitar, and we create a little band in the office.
 So goofy stuff like that make people feel good about the environment and what we’re talking about.

-Employer brand has to start from within.
-So you have to make sure that whats happening inside is what you want to be projected outside.
-A lot of people try to place filters on the reality, like Instagram filters, so I think you cant do that when it comes to your employer brand.
+The employer brand has to start from within.
+So you have to make sure that what’s happening inside is what you want to be projected outside.
+A lot of people try to place filters on reality, like Instagram filters, so I think you can’t do that when it comes to your employer brand.
 You have to keep it real, you have to keep it honest.

 But I love Soundcloud’s, I love what they have on there.
 It’s simple, it’s effective.
 They have beautiful little videos of their people talking about what makes them tick.
 It’s simple but effective.